 - i.
 The athlete who lost against the disqualified athlete in the semi-finals bout will be given priority to act as a replacement.
-If the athlete is unable to act as a replacement, an athlete who has been eliminated on the other side of the semi-finals bracket will act as the replacement.
+If the athlete is unable to act as a replacement, an athlete who has been eliminated on the other side of the semi-finals bracket of the competition will act as the replacement.
 If there are no athletes eliminated on the other side of the semi-finals bracket to act as a replacement, an athlete eliminated by the disqualified athlete in the previous round will act as the substitute. - ii.
-If both athletes in the same finals bout are disqualified, referring to the above replacement method, continue to choose the substitutes from the eliminated athletes in previous rounds of the competition. - When MMA is featured in a multi-sport event, adjustments will be made to the Process of Replacing a Disqualified Athlete according to the event requirements.
+If both athletes in the same finals bout are disqualified, referring to the above replacement method, continue to choose the substitutes from the eliminated athletes in previous rounds of the competition.

+When MMA is featured in a multi-sport event, adjustments will be made to the Process of Replacing a Disqualified Athlete(s) in a Finals Bout according to the event requirements.